razkar-studio/odyn/README.md

 Sorry for the lack of support for macOS users!
 I'm on a Linux machine and these are the targets that I can cross-compile to from Linux.
 Don't worry, the next release will partly use GitHub Actions to build, which supports running on these Mac targets.

-For Windows AMD PCs, I'm currently waiting on GitHub Actions to add runner support there.
+For Windows ARM PCs, I'm currently waiting on GitHub Actions to add runner support there.
 Maybe soon.

 ## Commands